 Give Out-of-Town Guests a Welcome Basket

-Whether you're hosting a destination wedding or a hometown bash, some of your guests had to travel to be a part of your big day.
+Whether you're hosting a destination wedding or a hometown bash, some of your guests have to travel to be a part of your big day.
 To show your appreciation, give welcome bags for guests staying at hotels.
-Include a few snacks, bottles of water, and a list of local resources, like the nearest drug store, restaurants and coffee shops, plus any nearby attractions.
+Include a few snacks, bottles of water, and a list of local resources, like the nearest drug store, restaurants, and coffee shops, plus any nearby attractions.
 If you're able to splurge, throw in a bottle of wine, tasty local treats like an artisanal cheese or candy, and a guidebook.

 Greet Each Guest

 It may sound obvious, but it's important to personally greet each and every guest at your wedding.
-Once the celebration is underway do your best to spend time with each person — whether that means chatting over a cocktail, visiting their table at dinner, or letting loose on the dance floor.
+Once the celebration is underway, do your best to spend time with each person—whether that means chatting over a cocktail, visiting their table at dinner, or letting loose on the dance floor.

 Create a Well-Planned Seating Chart